zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide400DataLoadingIntoATP.md

 ## Required Artifacts

 - Please ensure you are connected to your cloud account and have provisioned an ATP instance.
 Refer <a href="./LabGuide100ProvisionAnATPDatabase.md" target="_blank">LabGuide100ProvisionAnATPDatabase.md</a>
-- You have installed Oracle SQL Developer
+- You have installed Oracle SQL Developer.
+You can download SQL Developer 18.3 [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and follow the instructions to complete the installation.

 ## Steps